 Board Decision Stakeholders Considerations Outcome Stakeholder views were discussed across various forums, in particular through the Surface Access Airline Stakeholder Committee ('SAASC'), which is chaired by the Surface Access Director.
 There was strong support for the mitigation proposals across all forums, due to concern for employees and our ability to operate the airport.
 The only unresolved discussion with stakeholders relating to the decision involved the length of time which the colleague ULEZ car park would stay operational, and how the costs would be recovered.
-This is being discussed with the airport community who pay for colleague car park usage and is still ongoing.
-Regulation: Appeal of the Civil Aviation Authority's ('CAA') Decision on H7 Passengers Team Heathrow Colleagues Airlines Investors Suppliers and Commercial Partners Regulator Government In March 2023 the HAHL Board received and considered the CAA's final Decision on the H7 regulatory settlement.
+This is being discussed with the airport community who pay for colleague car park usage and is still opeging.
+Regulation: Appeal of the Civil Aviation Authority's ('CAA') Decision on H7 Passengers Team Heathrow Colleagues Airlines Investors Suppliers and Commercial Partners Regulator Government park usage and is still orgoing.
+In March 2023 the HAHL Board received and considered the CAA's Final Decision on the H7 regulatory settlement.
 This Final Decision document set a maximum allowable yield of £21.03 (2020 prices) which Heathrow could charge for use of the airport from 2024 to 2026.
 It also set out the CAA's Final Decision on the Licence and associated regulatory obligations applicable for the same time period.
 The HAHL Board considered the impact of this decision on Heathrow's ability to continue to provide the right level of service and investment across the H7 period.
 It also considered the impact of the proposed framework on Heathrow's ability to deliver the required investment in a timely manner over H7.
 In April 2023, the HAHL Board took the decision to appeal the CAA's Final decision to the Competition and Markets Authority ('CMA').
 The decision to appeal was considered to be in the long-term interests of Heathrow and its stakeholders as the charge and framework set by the CAA could serve to: Limit our ability to deliver the level of service requested by passengers and airlines due to the level of the charge and the requirement to return a large proportion of revenues earned in 2020 and 2021 through the 'AK' correction factor.
-Limit our ability to invest due to lower than required cost of equity and debt.
 Limit our ability to deliver capital investments efficiently due to the increase in required governance.
-The appeal was filed on 17 April 2023 and requested that the CMA review the CAA's decision on the following key areas: The cost of equity set for H7.
-The cost of debt set for H7.
-The CAA's failure to apply a RAB adjustment following the impact of COVID-19.
-The CAA's decision to apply an 'AK Factor' to correct for recovery against the yield in 2020 and 2021 due to the impacts of COVID-19.
+The appeal was filed on 17 April 2023 and requested that the CMA review the CAA's decision on the following key areas: The cost of dept set for H7.
+The cost of dept set for H7.
+The CAA's failure to apply an 'AK Factor' to correct for recovery against the yield in 2020 and 2021 due to the impacts of COVID-19.
+The CAA's decision to implement a new, increasingly burdensome, capital incentives regime for H7.
 The appeal concluded on 17 October 2023.
 In its decision, the CMA remitted three issues to the CAA for resolution.
-These were: • Upholding Heathrow's appeal on the application of the AK Factor given the exceptional circumstances caused by the COVID-19 pandemic. • The premium on index-linked debt applied by the CAA which it considered had not been properly evidenced. • The passenger forecast shock factor which the CMA considered may not have been fully checked by the CAA.
+These were: Upholding Heathrow's appeal on the application of the AK Factor given the exceptional circumstances caused by the COVID-19 pandemic.
+The premium on index-linked debt applied by the CAA which it considered had not been properly evidenced.
+The passenger forecast shock factor which the CMA considered may not have been fully checked by the CAA.
 The full impact of these remittals is not yet known and will become evident through 2024 when the CAA consults on its approach and the impact on the maximum allowable yield.